Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/26-gentle_intro_to_aie_kernel_programming/README.md

         source(k_sumdiff) = "src/sumdiff.cpp";
 ```

-Other declarations must be placed within the graph constructor.
-In the code segment above, the function associated with the kernel and its template parameters are defined during kernel creation.
-The location of the source code for each kernel must also be declared.
+Place other declarations within the graph constructor.
+In the previous code segment, you define the function associated with the kernel and its template parameters during kernel creation.
+You also declare the location of the source code for each kernel.

 ```C++
         runtime<ratio>(k_sqmag)   = 1.0;    // only this kernel will be placed on this tile